Gasoline Volume Sales and our Changing Culture

 The Department of Energy's Energy Information Administration (EIA) monthly data on volume sales is several weeks old when it released.
-The latest numbers, through mid-December, are now available.
+The latest numbers, through mid-January, are now available.
 However, despite the lag, this report offers an interesting perspective on fascinating aspects of the US economy.
 Gasoline prices and increases in fuel efficiency are important factors, but there are also some significant demographic and cultural dynamics in this data series.

 Because the sales data are highly volatile with some obvious seasonality, we've added a 12-month moving average (MA) to give a clearer indication of the long-term trends.
 The latest 12-month MA is 1.9% below its all-time high set in August 2005 but well off its -8.9% interim low set in August 2014.